regro/cf-scripts/conda_forge_tick/models/README.md

 ### `versions`
 One file per conda-forge package containing upstream version update information about the package.
+For some packages, this file may not exist, indicating absent upstream version update information.

 ### `graph.json`
 The JSON representation of a [networkx](https://networkx.org/) graph.
 The graph is a directed graph, where the nodes